chakra-ui/chakra-ui/.changeset/famous-bags-trade.md

 is set to `true`.

-Adding support for overriding the theme's `useReducedMotion` value on a component level by providing the `reducedMotion` prop, which is just a boolean.
+Adding support for overriding the theme's `useReducedMotion` value on a component level by providing the `reduceMotion` prop, which is just a boolean.